pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/point_release_process.rst

 Point Release Goals
 ^^^^^^^^^^^^^^^^^^^
-- Adding support for new hardware
+- Adding support for new hardware and server
 - Implementing a missing functionality in a component which will probably be needed to satisfy the original reasons for LTS creation
 - Reduce download for ongoing updates.
 - All work have to finish one month before the release in order to give time for tests